mrtsekr/StudentManagementSystem/README.md

-<<<<<<< HEAD
 # Student Management System 🧑‍🎓

 This is a simple Python-based **Student Management System** designed for basic operations such as storing, retrieving, modifying, and deleting student information.
 Data is saved to and loaded from a text file (`students.txt`).

 ## Features

-✅ Add new student
+ - Add new student
-✅ Modify student record
+ - Modify student record
-✅ Delete student
+ - Delete student
-✅ Find student by student number
+ - Find student by student number
-✅ Show all students
+ - Show all students
-✅ Show students by year of birth
+ - Show students by year of birth
-✅ Save to file / Load from file
+ - Save to file / Load from file
-✅ Calculates student age automatically
+ - Calculates student age automatically

 ## Technologies